 Shunsuke Fujibayashi, MD, PhD.
 Program-Specific Professor

 The purpose of our research program is the reconstruction of musculoskeletal disorders in orthopaedic surgery.
-The loss of musculoskeletal function decreases the QOL of the patients.
-Especially in elderly patients, it related to disuse syndrome and dysfunction of other organs.
-Rapid reconstruction using artificial joint, metal implant, and artificial bone is required in such cases.
+The loss of locomotor function reduces the patient’s quality of life. if it takes time to reconstruct the function, there is a risk of disuse syndrome and complications of other organ diseases.
+Rapid functional reconstruction using artificial joint, metal implant, and artificial bone is desired for such patients.
 We are developing patient-specific and disease-specific medical device for next-generation surgery.

-Research and EducationArtificial joint: We have developed original implants for total hip arthroplasty (THA), which have superior mechanical properties and biocompatibility.
+Research and EducationArtificial joint: We are developing original artificial hip joint implant, which have superior mechanical properties and biocompatibility.
 Currently we are developing bioactive bone cements for arthroplasties, as well as bioabsorbable screws for the reconstructive surgeries.
-Knee kinematics and mechanical properties have been analyzed for long-term durability using computer simulation for total knee arthroplasty (TKA).
+The artificial knee joint aims to improve long-term durability and patient satisfaction by analyzing the knee joint kinematics using computer simulations.

 Orthopaedic Surgery, Division of Reconstruction for Musculoskeletal DisordersProgram-Specific Professor：Shunsuke Fujibayashi